hong539/sauce-man/README.md

 # sauce-man

 * sauce-man is services which includes:
     * bot: a discord bot to make discord app bertter to:
-        * advanced search features for who want make some records or fix the broken preview from some outside URLs.
-        * Fix Links Previews.
+        * Fix Links Previews
+        * reverse image search
     * api: a FastAPI to interact with bot
+    * cms: matain bots via api

 ## To-do-list